robotframework/robotframework/doc/releasenotes/rf-3.0a2.rst

 this version.
 For more details and other installation approaches, see `installation instructions <../../INSTALL.rst>`_.

+Separate Windows installers are not created and the plan is not to create them even for final releases in the future.
+The standalone jar distribution can be created if there are requests, but we only upload final releases to the Maven central.

 Robot Framework 3.0 alpha 2 was released on Thursday December 10, 2015.

 .. contents::